-Tear Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'
+Tear-Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'

 The findings of the Army study led the U.S military to significantly reduce how much recruits were being exposed to the chemical.

-"Even the army realized they had done something wrong and that this was more toxic than they thought before," Jordt says.
+"Even the Army realized they had done something wrong and that this was more toxic than they thought before," Jordt says.

 Even though there is a limited amount of research on this new coronavirus, there are studies from China and Italy about how other irritants, such as smoking and air pollution, affect COVID-19.
-These studies indicate that tear gas could also make people more likely to develop severe illness, says Dr. John Balmes, a pulmonologist at the University of California, San Francisco and an expert with the American Thoracic Society.
+These studies indicate that tear gas could also make people more likely to develop severe illness, says Dr. John Balmes, a pulmonologist at the University of California, San Francisco, and an expert with the American Thoracic Society.

-"I actually think we could be promoting COVID-19 by tear gassing protesters," says Balmes.
+"I actually think we could be promoting COVID-19 by tear-gassing protesters," says Balmes.
 "It causes injury and inflammation to the lining of the airways."

-Balmes says this period of inflammation sets back the body's defenses, and makes it more likely that someone who already harbors the virus will become sick.
+Balmes says this period of inflammation sets back the body's defenses and makes it more likely that someone who already harbors the virus will become sick.

 "It's adding fuel to the fire," says Balmes.
 "These exposures to tear gas would increase the risk of progression from the asymptomatic infection, to a symptomatic disease."

-Growing evidence shows many people who have the coronavirus are asymptomatic and don't know they are infected, or are "presymptomatic" - infected with the virus and able to infect others, but not yet showing symptoms.
-With thousands of people jammed together at mass protests, the demonstrations are already primed to be 'superspreading events,' which can lead to an explosion of new cases.
+Growing evidence shows many people who have the coronavirus are asymptomatic and don't know they are infected, or are "presymptomatic," which means they infected with the virus and able to infect others but not yet showing symptoms.
+With thousands of people jammed together at mass protests, the demonstrations are already primed to be "superspreading events," which can lead to an explosion of new cases.
 Outdoor gatherings typically decrease the chance of spreading the coronavirus.
 But activities like singing and yelling can increase the risk.

 Tear gas and pepper spray can also sow confusion and panic in a crowd.
 People may rip off their masks and touch their faces, leading to more contamination.

-Dr. Amesh Adalja, a professor at Johns Hopkins University, says the body's reaction to the chemicals cause people to shed more of the virus.
+Dr. Amesh Adalja, from Johns Hopkins University, says the body's reaction to the chemicals cause people to shed more of the virus.

-"If they're coughing, the particles actually emanate and are projectiles that travel about six feet or so and could land on other people," says Adalja, who is also a spokesperson for the Infectious Diseases Society of America.
+"If they're coughing, the particles actually emanate and are projectiles that travel about 6 feet or so and could land on other people," says Adalja, who is also a spokesperson for the Infectious Diseases Society of America.

 "This is a way to almost induce the virus to be expelled from people when they are exposed to these agents."